Dubai Digital Nomad Visa (Virtual Working Program UAE) — 2026 Update

 FAQs About Dubai Digital Nomad Visa

-Can I bring my family with me on the Dubai digital nomad visa?
+Can you bring family members with the Dubai digital nomad visa?

-No. The Dubai digital nomad visa is strictly for remote workers employed by companies outside the UAE.
-You're not allowed to take on work for local UAE employers or clients under this visa.
-If you want to work for a UAE-based company, you’ll need to switch to a different type of work visa sponsored by that employer.
+No. The visa is specifically designed for people working remotely for companies or clients outside the UAE.
+If you want to work for a UAE-based company, you would need a standard UAE work visa sponsored by a local employer.

 Can I get help applying for the Dubai Digital Nomad Visa?